nicolasdanelon/UnofficialDocs/source/extensibility/completions.rst

 Sources for Completions
 =======================

 Completions not only originate in ``.sublime-completions`` files.
-This is the exhaustive list of sources for completions:
+Here is the exhaustive list of sources for completions:

 	* Snippets